Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Arizona put together a 7-9-0 ATS record last year.

-- Arizona was 3-2 against the spread and 4-1 overall last season when the team scored more than 30.8 points.
+- Arizona was 3-2 against the spread and 4-1 overall last season when the team recorded more than 30.8 points.

-- In games that Arizona piled up more than 417.7 yards last year, the team was 5-2 against the spread and 6-1 overall.
+- When Arizona totaled more than 417.7 yards last year, the team was 5-2 against the spread and 6-1 overall.

 - The Cardinals turned the ball over 21 times last season, four more turnovers than the Jaguars forced (17).